Raylin009/BR_Read/README.md

 okay I get. there is much refindment ahead, but it worked! furthermor, I don't need to find a serveice to host my image, google does it for me!
 GOOD JOB RAY! go get them!

+07/18/2021

+by the end of this hour, I will be able to upload the url and have it display the data

+you need to add body-parser to read the body of a http request